null

 How to Reduce Noise in Your Restaurant

 As we mentioned earlier, restaurants acoustics are a casualty of rooms with tall ceilings, large rooms, lack of sound absorption, and crowds of people.
-We know how to improve acoustics in a room.
+We know how to improve acoustics in a room and we've helped many customers fix their restaurant acoustics problems.
 Here are the steps to take to get your restaurant acoustics and soundproofing under control:

 Step One: Soundproof The Kitchen